 And there’s more.
-Ducks are gregarious; over time you will have more and more birds utilizing your offerings.
-These birds will imprint on the spot, if you treat them right.
+Ducks are gregarious.
+Over time, you will have more and more birds utilizing your offerings.
+These birds will imprint on the spot — if you treat them right.
 That means providing a food source they prefer, but equally important, you have to manage hunting pressure.
 When a duck hunter is also a gamekeeper, each duck season seems to improve.

-So how do you plant for waterfowl?
-In an ideal world you would have a water control structure that would enable you to catch and drain water at will.
+So how do you make food plots for ducks?
+In an ideal world, you would have a water control structure that would enable you to catch and drain water at will.
 It would allow you to raise the water level as you want and flood the majority, but leave some available to be flooded later in an effort to have more food later in the season.

 Planting for ducks takes some planning.
-The actual planting has to occur midsummer when everyone else is fishing at the lake or enjoying the air conditioning.
-However, having “groceries” in your spot dramatically improves its ability to attract and hold waterfowl.
+The actual planting has to occur in midsummer when everyone else is fishing at the lake or enjoying the air conditioning.
+However, having “groceries” in your duck pond dramatically improves its ability to attract and hold waterfowl.
 This is proven time and time again.

-Corn is a popular crop and it, without a doubt, attracts waterfowl.
-I also like its higher structure; it helps make ducks feel safe.
+Corn is a popular crop and it — without a doubt — attracts waterfowl.
+I also like its higher structure.
+It helps make ducks feel safe.
 They can swim into it and not feel so exposed to avian predators.
 Corn also attracts invertebrates that ducks need in their diet as it breaks down in the water.
-Corn is expensive and somewhat labor intensive to plant since you have to apply nitrogen and usually spray for weeds.
+Corn is expensive and somewhat labor-intensive to plant since you have to apply nitrogen and usually spray for weeds.
 Like anything, growing season matters.
-On average, corn needs 100 days to mature, so it is ready before hunting season.
+On average, corn needs 100 days to mature so it is ready before hunting season.

 There are other crops like soybeans, Egyptian wheat, milo and sunflowers that ducks also love to eat, but don’t last long in the water.
 They break down and deteriorate through the season.